parteincerta/sporos/README.md

 - Optionally follow the preliminary macOS [setup guide](macos/REAME.md).
 - Install Apple CLI Tools `xcode-select --install`.
 - Add the following location to Spotlight Privacy list `/Library/Developer`.
-- Clone this repo and run: `bash macos/<hostname>/bootstrap.sh`
+- Clone this repo and run: `bash macos/<hostname>/bootstrap.sh`.
 - Start neovim and let the LSP servers install.
+- Open the new applications and configure them as needed.
+  - If the machine has an external drive, reinstall the dotfiles before accepting Docker's ToS just so it's disk is created in the external storage instead of in the internal one: `bash macos/<hostname>/configure.sh`.
+- Disable auto-updates for some apps: `bash shared_macos/scripts/disable-updates.sh`.
 - Clone the [containers](https://github.com/parteincerta/containers) repo and
   setup the Docker containers.
-- Open the new applications and configure them as needed.
-- Disable automatic updates: `bash shared_macos/scripts/disable-updates.sh`.
 - Revisit Notifications, Login Items, Spotlight and re-access accordingly.
 - Configure VPNs and show them in the Menu Bar.
 - Reboot.